netscaler/netscaler-k8s-ingress-controller/docs/crds/content-routing.md

 	    Kubectl create -f  Route-crd.yaml

-Once you deploy the YAML file, the Citrix ingress controller applies the HTTP route configuration on the Ingress Citrix ADC device.
+Once you deploy the YAML file, the Citrix ingress controller applies the HTTP route configuration on the Ingress Netscaler device.

 ### Attaching HTTPRoute CRD objects to a Listener CRD object